Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 As we said above, there are plenty of similarities between these two pieces of equipment, but there are some notable differences.
 Here’s what you can expect to find when you put both of these doorbells side by side:

 • Cost: As we’ve already mentioned, the Ring Plus video doorbell model is more expensive than the Ring doorbell video model.
 We cover the cost difference in more detail below.
-But we will say this — both doorbell cams are worth the money.
-You’ll just get more functionality and better connectivity with the Ring Plus.
+But we will say this — both doorbell cams are worth the money, but you just get more functionality and better connectivity with the Ring Plus.

 • Lighting: When using its night vision feature, the Ring Plus video doorbell uses LED lighting for a better image.
 The standard Ring video doorbell does not have LED lights built in.
 With this in mind, we prefer the Ring Plus when it comes to busting burglars in the night or preventing a home invasion from occurring.
 And we must say, Ring does lighting right.
 Check out our full review of the Ring Spotlight Cam and our Floodlight Cam review to see what we mean.